-BY THE COMMISSION: On September 26, 2013, Winton Solar LLC (Applicant) filed an application seeking a certificate of public convenience and necessity pursuant to G.S.
-62-110.1(a) for construction of a 4.99-MW{AC} solar photovoltaic electric generating facility to be located at 100 NC Hwy 45, Winton, Hertford County, North Carolina.
-The Applicant plans to sell the electricity to Dominion North Carolina Power (DNCP).
+BY THE COMMISSION: On August 29, 2013, Tarboro Solar LLC (Applicant) filed an application with the Commission seeking a certificate of public convenience and necessity pursuant to G.S.
+62-110.1 for construction of a 4.99-MWAC solar photovoltaic electric generating facility to be located at 2677 U.S. Highway 64 Alternate East, Tarboro, Edgecombe County, North Carolina.
+The Applicant plans to sell the electricity generated by this facility to Dominion North Carolina Power (DNCP).

-Contemporaneously with the application, the Applicant filed a registration statement for a new renewable energy facility.
-The registration statement included certified attestations that: (1) the facility is in substantial compliance with all federal and state laws, regulations, and rules for the protection of the environment and conservation of natural resources; (2) the facility will be operated as a new renewable energy facility; (3) the Applicant will not remarket or otherwise resell any renewable energy certificates sold to an electric power supplier to comply with G.S.
+Contemporaneously with the application, the Applicant filed a revised registration statement for a new renewable energy facility.
+The registration statement included certified attestations that (1) the facility is in substantial compliance with all federal and state laws, regulations, and rules for the protection of the environment and conservation of natural resources; (2) the facility will be operated as a new renewable energy facility; (3) the Applicant will not remarket or otherwise resell any renewable energy certificates (RECs) sold to an electric power supplier to comply with G.S.
 62-133.8; and (4) the Applicant will consent to the auditing of its books and records by the Public Staff insofar as those records relate to transactions with North Carolina electric power suppliers.
+The Applicant plans to participate in the PJM Generation Attribute Tracking System (GATS) for the issuance of RECs.

-On October 3, 2013, the Commission issued an Order Requiring Publication of Notice, which required the Applicant to (1) publish notice of the application as required by G.S.
-62-82(a) and file an affidavit of publication with the Commission, (2) mail a copy of the application and notice, no later than the first date that such notice is published, to the electric utility to which the Applicant plans to sell and distribute the electricity, and (3) file a certificate of service of such mailing to the utility.
+On September 11, 2013, the Commission issued an Order Requiring Publication of Notice, which required the Applicant to (1) publish notice of the application as required by G.S.
+62-82(a) and file an affidavit of publication with the Commission, (2) mail a copy of the application and notice, no later than the first date that such notice is published, to the electric utility to which the Applicant plans to sell and distribute the electricity, and (3) file a certificate of service of the mailing to the utility.
 The Order also specified that if a complaint was received within 10 days after the last date of the publication of the notice, the Commission would schedule a public hearing to determine whether a certificate of public convenience and necessity should be awarded.
 The Order further specified that if the Commission received no complaints within the time specified above and if the Commission did not order a hearing upon its own initiative, it would enter an order awarding the certificate of public convenience and necessity.